chaos-mesh/rfcs/text/2021-09-27-refine-error-handling.md

 #### Inside a grpc function implementation

-Make sure the error is printed in the log.
+Make sure the error is printed in the log, with the stack information (which is the default behavior for the zapr error log).

 1. If the error needn't to be identified by the client, you could simply return it (and it will become an `Unknown Error` with the `err.Error()` as message).